 Where can I buy a vending machine new?

 - Vending.com has the largest variety of machines, including specialty vending.
-The only option that isn’t on their list is ice machines.
-I would probably start by looking at Vending.com.
+The only option that isn’t on their list is ice machines, which makes Vending.com a great place to start.

-- Sam’s Club has 12 Vending Machines for snacks, beverage vending machines, combo, and single brew coffee (coffee maker not included).
-Based on the product listings, they don’t sell chilled, refrigerated, or freezer vending machines, though.
+- Sam’s Club has 12 Vending Machines for snacks, beverage vending machines, combo, and single-brew coffee (coffee maker not included).
+Based on the product listings, they don’t sell chilled, refrigerated, or freezer vending machines.

 - Swyft has two main vending products and lockers.
 These are high-tech, specialty vending machines with analytics, inventory management, and multiple cameras.
 They are meant for locations doing $36K in business or more.
 Swyft also offers placement assistance and maintenance services.

-Alibaba also sells vending machines and they are way less expensive, but that’s before shipping from China.
+Alibaba also sells vending machines, and they are far less expensive, but that’s before shipping from China.
 I would only suggest using Alibaba if ordering in bulk.

 Some places also suggest Vending World, but I am hesitant about websites where the pictures don’t load on a computer.
 It may be a temporary issue, but I can’t recommend it for that reason.

-If you only need a few vending machines, I would go with one of these providers, but if you are looking for bulk vending machines.
+If you only need a few vending machines, I would go with one of these providers, but consider buying used machines when buying bulk vending machines.
 The reason I suggest this is because the savings can be tremendous as long as they all have interchangeable parts.

 You can buy a used vending machine or even full routes.
 Places to buy a used vending machine include: